 The fixed nature of the blades brings its own pros and cons to the blending business.
 On the plus side, there is no assembly required.
 However, cleaning the blades can be quite tricky.
 Food particles sometimes stick to them at awkward angles and positions.

 The good news is that the solution is simple.
-Make sure that you wash the pitcher immediately after use.
-Better still, cleaning is super-simple.
-Just fill the pitcher about halfway with water, add a couple drops of soap, and turn to a blending cycle.
+First, make sure that you wash the pitcher immediately after use.
+Better still, cleaning is super simple.
+Just fill the pitcher about halfway with water, add a couple of drops of soap, and turn to a blending cycle.